-Military technology startups are organizations that focus on developing cutting-edge technologies for military applications.
-These startups may specialize in a wide range of areas, including:
+Military technology companies are organizations that focus on developing cutting-edge technologies for military applications.
+These companies may specialize in a wide range of areas, including:

 Trends in Military Technology

 The field of military technology is constantly evolving, with new trends and innovations emerging all the time.
 One of the most prominent trends in recent years has been the increasing use of Artificial Intelligence (AI) in military operations.